-Specialized Training of Stockpersons Documentation must be available for the training of stockpersons who are responsible for performing specialized duties, with emphasis on animal welfare, minimizing pain and distress to the animals, and optimizing health.
-Specialized training includes but is not limited to: the specific training in routine monitoring of individual cattle health; recognizing unusual conditions or behaviors; recognizing signs for the early detection of injuries and lameness, sickness, and disease and the appropriate and timely remedial actions to be taken, either by the direct action of the stockperson or through the notification of the responsible personnel; specific training for personnel responsible for any equipment which impacts animal welfare, such as crowd gates, squeeze chutes, restraining equipment, V downer handling equipment, etc., including: Yes M35 No /10 proper use of the equipment, N/A performing routine maintenance to ensure that the equipment is kept in 1 4/ / 1 good working order, recognizing common signs of malfunction, and knowing actions to be carried out in the event of equipment failure; understanding the fundamental principles of cattle breeding and genetics; training in the processes during breeding, particularly the selection of suitable bulls, semen, and embryos for use in heifers; l training in procedures for calving and the care of the newborn calf; training in the functional anatomy of the normal hoof, and its care and treatment; and training in the functional anatomy of the normal teat and udder.
-Further Training Prior to performing procedures that have the potential to cause suffering (e.g. injections, oral-dosing, foot-trimming, disbudding/ dehorning, castration, identification, etc.), the stockperson must be able to demonstrate to the trainer that they are proficient in performing those procedures, with emphasis on animal welfare, minimizing pain and distress to the animals, and optimizing recovery.
-Further training includes but is not limited to: Specific training in recognizing cull and downer cattle, determining whether Yes M36 No /10 an animal needs to be euthanized and who is responsible for making the N/A , decision, and determining whether transport of downers is appropriate; IN/ A specific training and certification of the approved stockpersons' proficiency in approved techniques for euthanasia; specific training and certification in approved husbandry procedures and protocols; and training in the proper methods of marking/ identifying cattle in a manner that avoids unnecessary pain and distress.
-Training of Outside Workers Workers outside of the ranch's control, such as foot trimmers, transport companies, etc., must be familiar with and conform to all requirements in these standards related to their duties, including but not limited to approved handling and moving of cattle including Yes M37 downers, approved protocols for the transport of cattle, and performing their duties No /10 proficiently and in a manner that minimizes undue stress to the animals etc. N/A , . • From 5 IN/A Documentation must be available confirming the qualifications of any outside employees, such as training records, a Certificate of Conformance, etc. 1
+M35 Specialized Training of Stockpersons Documentation must be available for the training of stockpersons who are responsible for performing specialized duties, with emphasis on animal welfare, minimizing pain and distress to the animals, and optimizing health.
+Specialized training includes but is not limited to: the specific training in routine monitoring of individual cattle health; recognizing unusual conditions or behaviors; recognizing signs for the early detection of injuries and lameness, sickness, and disease and the appropriate and timely remedial actions to be taken, either by the direct action of the stockperson or through the notification of the responsible personnel; specific training for personnel responsible for any equipment which impacts animal welfare, such as crowd gates, squeeze chutes, restraining equipment, downer handling equipment, etc., including: proper use of the equipment, performing routine maintenance to ensure that the equipment is kept in good working order, percognizing common signs of malfunction, and knowing actions to be carried out in the event of equipment failure; understanding the fundamental principles of cattle breeding and genetics; training in the processes during breeding, particularly the selection of suitable bulls, semen, and embryos for use in heifers; training in procedures for calving and the care of the newborn calf; training in the functional anatomy of the normal hoof, and its care and treatment; and training in the functional anatomy of the normal teat and udder.
+Yes No N/A /10 М36 Prior to performing procedures that have the potential to cause suffering (e.g. injections, oral-dosing, foot-trimming, disbudding/ dehorning, castration, identification, etc.), the stockperson must be able to demonstrate to the trainer that they are proficient in performing those procedures, with emphasis on animal welfare, minimizing pain and distress to the animals, and optimizing recovery.
+Further training includes but is not limited to: □ Specific training in recognizing cull and downer cattle, determining whether an animal needs to be euthanized and who is responsible for making the decision, and determining whether transport of downers is appropriate; □ specific training and certification of the approved stockpersons' proficiency in approved techniques for euthanasia; □ specific training and certification in approved husbandry procedures and protocols; and □ training in the proper methods of marking/ identifying cattle in a manner that Yes No N/A /10 M37 avoids unnecessary pain and distress.
+Training of Outside Workers Workers outside of the ranch's control, such as foot trimmers, transport companies, etc., must be familiar with and conform to all requirements in these standards related to their duties, including but not limited to approved handling and moving of cattle including downers, approved protocols for the transport of cattle, and performing their duties proficiently and in a manner that minimizes undue stress to the animals etc. Documentation must be available confirming the qualifications of any outside employees, such as training records, a Certificate of Conformance, etc. Yes No N/A /10